Skip to main content

 Class 8: Moving with Me

-(things we do using pronouns)
+(things we do using active verbs)

 Class 9: Moving Around the House (household tasks)